CANR Graduate Research

 Information on the University’s application process is available through the Graduate School.

-The University of Connecticut offers a special program for doctoral students sponsored by the China Scholarship Council (CSC) and the College of Agriculture Natural Resources, starting each Fall Semester.
+The University of Connecticut offers a special program for doctoral students sponsored by the China Scholarship Council (CSC) and the College of Agriculture, Health and Natural Resources, starting each Fall Semester.
 Ph.D. programs are offered in Animal Science, Agricultural and Resource Economics, Natural Resources: Land, Water, and Air, Nutritional Science, Pathobiology and Plant Science.
 Please refer to the College Department links above for more detailed program information and application deadlines.

 In additions to CSC benefits, selected students will receive tuition remission, an additional stipend of over $10,000 US, and a subsidized health benefits package.
 Click here for more application information.